 - (1) An early learning provider must ensure any consumption of tobacco, cannabis, and vapor products complies with Chapter 70.160 RCW.
-Smoking and consumption is prohibited: - (a) In any indoor or outdoor licensed space; - (b) In motor vehicles used to transport children during business hours; - (c)-While the provider is off site but responsible for supervising children, such as during field trips; and - (d) In early learning programs, smoking is prohibited during operating hours.
-Weight #7 ((a)-(d)) - (e)-within 25 feet of any entrance per RCW 70.160.075, exit, window, or ventilation intake of the early learning program.
+Smoking and consumption is prohibited: - (a) In any indoor or outdoor licensed space; - (b) In motor vehicles used to transport children during business hours; - (c) While the provider is off site but responsible for supervising children, such as during field trips; and - (d) In early learning programs, smoking is prohibited during operating hours.
+Weight #7 ((a)-(d)) - (e) within 25 feet of any entrance per RCW 70.160.075, exit, window, or ventilation intake of the early learning program.
 Weight #5 (e only)

-(2) Pursuant to RCW 70.160.050, an early learning provider must:

-- (a) Prohibit smoking in licensed indoor space, even during nonbusiness hours; Weight #7 - (b) Prohibit smoking in licensed outdoor space unless: - (i) Smoking occurs during non-business hours; or - (ii) In an area for smoking tobacco products that is not a "public place" or "place of employment," as defined in RCW 70.160.020;
+- (2) Pursuant to RCW 70.160.050, an early learning provider must: - (a) Prohibit smoking or similar activities in licensed indoor space, even during non-business hours; Weight #7 - (b) Prohibit smoking or similar activities in licensed outdoor space unless: - (i) Smoking or similar activities occurs during non-business hours; or - (ii) In an area for smoking tobacco products that is not a "public place" or "place of employment," as defined in RCW 70.160.020;

-- (c) Prohibit smoking in motor vehicles used to transport enrolled children during business hours; Weight #7 - (d) Prohibit smoking by any provider who is supervising children, including during field trips; Weight #7 - (e) Prohibit smoking within twenty-five feet from entrances, exits, operable windows, and vents, pursuant to RCW 70.160.075; Weight #5 and - (f) Post "no smoking" signs.
+- (c) Prohibit smoking or similar activities in motor vehicles used to transport enrolled children; Weight #7 - (d) Prohibit smoking or similar activities by any provider who is supervising children, including during field trips; Weight #7 - (e) Prohibit smoking or similar activities within twenty-five feet from entrances, exits, operable windows, and vents, pursuant to RCW 70.160.075; Weight #5 and - (f) Post "no smoking" signs.
 Signs must be clearly visible and located at each building entrance used as part of the early learning program.
+Weight #5
-Weight #5 - (2) An early learning provider must: - (a) Keep and store tobacco or vapor products, cigarettes or cigars and containers holding cigarettes or cigars, inaccessible to children within licensed space and ensure cigarette or cigar butts, or ashes are inaccessible to children. - (b) Not allow anyone within licensed space, including all staff, volunteers and, when applicable, household members to consume or be under the influence of alcoholic beverages, cannabis, illegal drugs, or misused prescription drugs while children are in care;

-(c) Keep cannabis and associated paraphernalia out of the licensed child care space; and

-(d) Keep and store alcohol, including open and closed containers, inaccessible to children.
+- (2) An early learning provider must: - (a) Keep and store tobacco or vapor products, cigarettes or cigars and containers holding cigarettes or cigars, inaccessible to children within

+- licensed space and ensure cigarette or cigar butts, or ashes are inaccessible to children. - (b) Not allow anyone within licensed space, including all staff, volunteers and, when applicable, household members to consume or be under the influence of alcoholic beverages, cannabis, illegal drugs, or misused prescription drugs while children are in care; - (c) Keep cannabis and associated paraphernalia out of the licensed child care space; and - (d) Keep and store alcohol, including open and closed containers, inaccessible to children.

-- (a) Prohibit any person from consuming or being under the influence of alcohol on licensed space during business hours; - (b) Prohibit any person within licensed space from consuming or being under the influence of illegal drugs or misused prescription drugs. - (c) Store any tobacco or vapor products, or the packaging of tobacco or vapor products in a space that is inaccessible to children; - (d) Prohibit children from accessing cigarette or cigar butts or ashes; - (e) Store any cannabis or associated paraphernalia out of the licensed space and in a space that is inaccessible to children; and - (f) Store alcohol in a space that is inaccessible to children (both opened and closed containers).
+- (3) An early learning provider must: - (a) Prohibit any person from consuming or being under the influence of alcohol on licensed space during business hours; - (b) Prohibit any person within licensed space from consuming or being under the influence of illegal drugs or misused prescription drugs. - (c) Store any tobacco or vapor products, or the packaging of tobacco or vapor products in a space that is inaccessible to children; - (d) Prohibit children from accessing cigarette or cigar butts or ashes; - (e) Store any cannabis or associated paraphernalia out of the licensed space and in a space that is inaccessible to children; and - (f) Store alcohol in a space that is inaccessible to children (both opened and closed containers).